rjzflynnbx/tampermonkey-one-stop-shop/README.md

 Copy the URL directly from the address bar in your browser.

-When the matcher is working - on your target website you should see a '1' icon next to the tampermonkey plugin icon that indicates that one script is loaded.
+When the matcher is working - on your target website you should see a '1' icon (at least 1, maybe more) next to the tampermonkey plugin icon that indicates that one script is loaded.

-If still not working after you have confirmed the matcher works then open the developer console and look for errors:
+If still not working after you have confirmed the matcher works then open the JavaScript console and look for errors:

  **Content security policy error:**